 There’s no chicer pairing than cowhide and a soft-hued natural-fiber rug.
 The trick? choose a pale trim on the woven rug.
 The trim will draw focus to the juxtaposition in shapes—the natural-fiber rug’s rectangular one versus the cowhide’s curves—as it does during this sophisticated office.
 Moreover, a pale trim beautifully blends with a light-hued cowhide and may delicately frame an area within an area.

-- As a natural material, Jute doesn't setback well when it contacts moisture.
+As a natural material, Jute doesn't back off well when it contacts moisture.
 It can stain and develop mold and mildew, so it can’t be utilized in bathrooms or overly humid climates.
 This also means Jute carpets can't be steam cleaned or wet shampooed.

 RugKnots has been manufacturing and importing beautiful jute rugs for 40 years now.
 Visit our website to explore more than 8000 area rugs that are delivered to you at your doorstep.
 Contact us and place your custom order today.
 We will be happy to help you with this.